scylladb/scylladb/alternator-test/README.md

 Tests for Alternator that should also pass, identically, against DynamoDB.

-Tests use the boto3 library for AWS API, and the pytest frameworks (both are available from Linux distributions, or with "pip install".
+Tests use the boto3 library for AWS API, and the pytest frameworks (both are available from Linux distributions, or with "pip install").

 The files ~/.aws/credentials should be configure with your AWS key: